To install and run Flutter, your development environment must meet these minimum requirements:

 - Operating Systems: macOS (64-bit)

 - Disk Space: 700 MB (does not include disk space for IDE/tools).

 Tools: Flutter depends on these command-line tools being available in your environment.

 Get the Flutter SDK

-Download the following installation bundle to get the latest beta release of the Flutter SDK:
+Download the following installation bundle to get the latest stable release of the Flutter SDK:

 For other release channels, and older builds, see the SDK archive page.